FOSSBilling/FOSSBilling/README.md

 First, you should download the [latest preview build](https://fossbilling.org/downloads/preview).
 Unlike the source code, these preview builds already include the Composer packages, so you won't need to run Composer to install PHP packages.
 This is perfect if you are using shared hosting as you might not have the ability to run Composer yourself.

-You can either downnload the .tar file to your local computer and then upload it to your server using FTP, or download it directly to your web server using wget or git clone.
+You can either download the .tar file to your local computer and then upload it to your server using FTP, or download it directly to your web server using wget or git clone.
 In either case, you will need to extract the contents into the public folder of your site (usually, that's called **"htdocs"** or **"public_html"**).

 Your web directory's structure should now look like this:
 - htdocs